-Barron Trump’s Mocker ‘SNL’ Writer Will Not Be Fired?
+Barron Trump’s Mocker: ‘SNL’ Writer Will Not Be Fired?

 — Donald J. Trump (@realDonaldTrump) January 15, 2017

-Former cast member of the show Tina Fey has defended the show last year during her Deadline interview saying that writers do not take political sides.
+Former cast member of the show Tina Fey defended the show last year during her Deadline interview saying that writers do not take political sides.

 “We spent so much time and care on making sure everything was a fair hit.
 We never, ever went into it thinking, ‘We gotta protect Obama’ or ‘We gotta make [the Republicans] look bad.’
 Audiences can smell when a sketch is tipped.”

 After Saturday Night Live writer’s comment, Chelsea Clinton came forward to support Barron Trump.
-She trashed cyber bullies and urged to let Barron be a kid.
+She trashed cyber bullies and urged everyone to let Barron be a kid.

 Barron Trump deserves the chance every child does-to be a kid.
 Standing up for every kid also means opposing @POTUS policies that hurt kids.